fizzyizzy05/binary/README.md

 ### TODO/WIP
 - Flatpak release
 - Hexadecmial conversion
-- Nicer UI, in line with the GNOME HIG (the current one is relatively simple).
 - Icon (thinking of a terminal with 1s and 0s)
 - History